aymenhafeez/aymenhafeez.github.io/_posts/2019-10-02-more-pi-formulae.md

 title: Miscellaneous formulae for pi
 ---

-Various formulae for pi that I come across.
+Various formulae relating to pi that I come across.

 ---